amarantha-k/cbas/_drafts/primer-beer.md

 or an unordered or ordered collection value) by using a _SELECT VALUE_ clause as was done above.
-If you instead use the more SQL-familier _SELECT_ clause, SQL++ will return records instead of values, and since a given query may _SELECT_ multiple values in its result (like our first query did), you will get a slightly differently shaped result using _SELECT_ instead of _SELECT VALUE_:
+If you instead use the more SQL-familier _SELECT_ clause, SQL++ will return records instead of values, and since a given query may _SELECT_ multiple values in its result (like our first query did), you get a slightly differently shaped result using _SELECT_ instead of _SELECT VALUE_:

     [ {
         "bw": {